Cannabis Info

 What's the difference between hemp and cannabis?

-“Hemp” and “cannabis” are terms for the same species of plant, cannabis sativa.
+“Hemp” and “cannabis” are terms for the same species of plant, Cannabis sativa.
 While the two have a similar appearance, the term “hemp” is used to classify cannabis plants that contain no more than 0.3% tetrahydrocannabinol (THC).
-As with cannabis, Health Canada regulates hemp production and controls the type of hemp strains that producers are allowed to grow.
-Health Canada reports that because these strains contain so little THC, the psychoactive cannabinoid in cannabis, they cannot produce the “intoxicating effect” typically associated with cannabis use. -
+As with cannabis, Health Canada regulates hemp production and controls the type of hemp strains Licensed Producers are allowed to grow.
+Health Canada reports that because these strains contain so little THC, the psychoactive cannabinoid in cannabis, they cannot produce the intoxicating effect typically associated with cannabis consumption.

 How do I understand the THC and CBD content displayed on my cannabis product label?

 In its natural state, cannabis has a low level of active cannabinoids.
 When cannabis is decarboxylated, either through heating or processing, its cannabinoid levels increase.
-So, the CBD and THC content are displayed on every product label in two ways.
+The “Total THC” and “Total CBD” listed on a product label represent the levels of active cannabinoids the cannabis product may have when consumed (either consumed as purchased, as in an edible or capsule, or when consumed through heating, as in a vape, pre-roll or dried flower).

 -